Test Optional Process

 - Certain classes at Baylor have specific entrance requirements, including either documented ACT or SAT scores or qualifying entrance exam scores.
 You may decide to take the ACT or SAT now to potentially reduce the need for placement exams later in the enrollment process.
 Learn more about class placement requirements below.

-- For reference, the score range for the middle fifty percent of entering first-year students in 2021 was:
+- For reference, the SAT/ACT score range for first-year entering students in 2023 was:

-- Additionally, among students with high school class ranking, 39 percent were in the top ten percent of their high school graduating classes.
+- Additionally, among students with high school class ranking, 70 percent were in the top quarter of their high school graduating class.

 Reasons why a student might apply test optional: